-The power of a player (a State, a citizen), can be interpreted as the probability he is pivotal, a priori.
-The Banzhaf index corresponds to a probabilistic hypothesis called independence: every player votes a priori for a candidate A or for a candidate B, independently of the choices of the other players with a probability equals to 1/2.
-This hypothesis is a perfect representation of electoral situations with floating voters, where the probability of tight results is high (the higher the number of players, higher this probability, which is an application of the central-limit theorem).
+The power of a player (a State, a citizen), can be interpreted as the priori probability of his swinging.
+The Banzhaf index corresponds to a probabilistic hypothesis called independence: every player votes a priori for a candidate A or for a candidate B, independently of the choices of the other players with a probability equal to 1/2.
+This hypothesis is an idealized representation of electoral situations with floating voters, where the probability of tight results is high (the higher the number of players, the higher this probability, which is an application of the central-limit theorem).

-From a probabilistic point of view, the Shapley-Shubik index corresponds to an hypothesis called homogeneity: instead of voting for A or B with a probability 1/2, the players choose randomly a probability p_i to vote for A in a uniform law in [0,1].
-In other words, if $p_i = 0.8$ is chosen, we obtain a clear result in favor of A or B. This situation is really different from the repartition 50% in favor of A and 50% in favor of B mentioned previously with the independence hypothesis.
+From a probabilistic point of view, the Shapley-Shubik index corresponds to an hypothesis called homogeneity: instead of voting for A or B with a probability 1/2, the players choose randomly a probability $p_i$ to vote for A in a uniform law in [0, 1].
+In other words, if $p_i = 0.8$ is chosen, we are likely to obtain a clear result in favor of A or B. This situation is really different from the repartition 50% in favor of A and 50% in favor of B mentioned previously with the independence hypothesis.
 However, on average, there is no favored candidate.
-For a clear application of the probabilistic presentation of power indices, see Straffin (1977) or Berg (1999).
-As in this paper we measure the balance population-power with distances, we have to present and clarify a theoretical point.
+For a discussion of the probabilistic models behind the power indices, see Straffin (1977) or Berg (1999).

-The power of a citizen must be distinguished from the power of a State.
-The citizens and the States belong to different voting games which imply different pivotal players.
+For the American presidential election case, the power of a citizen must be distinguished from the power of a State.
+The citizens and the States belong to different voting games which imply different decisive players.
 A first voting game, the Electors election, is defined at the level of the States.
-For a given State, a citizen may be a pivotal player, all the players being the citizens of this State.
+For a given State, a citizen may be a decisive player, all the players being the citizens of this State.
 A second voting game corresponds to the vote for the president where the players are the different States.
-In this game, a State may be a pivotal player, as defined previously.
-The power of a citizen is the probability to be a pivotal player in his State multiplied by the probability that the State he belongs to, is a pivotal player in the presidential election.
+In this game, a State may be a swing player, as defined previously.
+The power of a citizen is thus the probability to be a decisive player in his State multiplied by the probability that the State he belongs to, is a swing player in the presidential election.
 The choice of the index, for the citizens and for the States is obviously important.

-Looking for the best balance population-power is similar to level out the power of every citizen in the country wherever he lives.
-In other words, in a two-step game (election in the State followed by a national election), every citizen should have the same probability to be a pivotal player.
+Looking for the best population-power balance is similar to level out the power of every citizen in his constituency.
+In other words, in a two-step game (election in the State followed by a national election), every citizen should have the same probability to be decisive.

-Theoretical results about States behavior are presented in the table 2 (B' corresponds to the Banzhaf non-normalized index while B corresponds to the Banzhaf normalized index).
+Theoretical results about States behavior are presented in the table 2 ( $\beta'$ corresponds to the Banzhaf non-normalized index while $\beta$ corresponds to the Banzhaf normalized index).